 A village with a rich architectural heritage

-Go under the silverware of the Place du Faubourg, placed on pillars of pink sandstone.
-Follow your guide in the rue du Barriou and its steep slope which connects the upper district to the lower district.
-Then continue your way by the rue du Bourguet, you will contemplate the fountain of the Consuls (XNUMXth century), in the shape of a dodecagon.
+Go under the silverware from the Place du Faubourg, resting on pink sandstone pillars.
+Follow your guide down the steep Rue du Barriou, which connects the upper and lower parts of the city.
+Then continue along Rue du Bourguet, where you can admire the dodecagon-shaped Griffoul Fountain (14th century).
 The streets become narrower from the governor's house, erected at the beginning of the rue du château, and the many small squares located on this route allow the eye to dive into the Gorges of the Aveyron.

 The castle of the Counts of Toulouse (1253th and XNUMXth centuries) which became a masterpiece of military art after its reconstruction by Alphonse de Poitiers from XNUMX, stands proudly at the top of the peak.
 At the end of this course, discover Church of Saint John the Evangelist (XNUMXth century) imposing in its sobriety houses remarkable sacred furnishings.